webmastertoscanatrading/nixos_tt/README.md

 ## integrate Home manager with flake in dotfile directory

-Inserte home menager in inputs and ouputs on flake.nix file
+Inserte home manager in inputs and ouputs on flake.nix file

 ## Use home manger